InterLibrary Loan: Frequently Asked Questions

 This guide is an aid in the research of products and processes toward the objective of sustainable design.
 Resources highlight the interdependence of social, environmental, and economic responsibility, often referred to as the "triple bottom line" or "three pillar" model of sustainability and distinct from the concept of green design with focus primarily or exclusively on environmental impact.

 Social responsibility is used to refer to social equity, health consequences, policies and labor practices of corporations, and the effects of products, processes, and materials on people and their communities.
-Individuals, communities, and their environments are affected through resource acquisition; manufacture, production, and distribution; installation, use, and maintenance; and end use or disposal life cycle of materials.
+Individuals, communities, and their environments are affected through resource acquisition; manufacture, production, and distribution; installation, use, and maintenance; and end use or disposal life cycle of material

 It is not the intention of this resource to promote or endorse any one designer or source of information.